Parents sue father accused of hiding Kristin Smart’s body

 The case has long been a mystery on the scenic Central Coast.
 A billboard featuring a photo of Smart smiling and offering a $75,000 reward for finding her has served as a constant reminder of her disappearance in the town of Arroyo Grande where the Flores family lives just a short drive from the campus.

-Denise and Stan Smart, who live in Stockton, sued Paul Flores in 1996 and a judge has put that case on indefinite hold because the investigation into her death has been ongoing since she vanished.
-They also sued Cal Poly, though that suit fizzled because the university had immunity as a government entity, Murphy said.
+Denise and Stan Smart, who live in Stockton, sued Paul Flores in 1996.
+A judge has put that case on indefinite hold because the investigation into her death has been ongoing since she vanished.
+They also sued Cal Poly, though that lawsuit fizzled because the university had immunity as a government entity, Murphy said.

 Murphy, who has been on the case for more than half of his 46-year legal career, said he was in tears over the arrests and savoring the idea of being able to witness the outcome after so many years.